モロッコ

 getting a little lost in maze-like streets,

-Morocco was packed full of travel delights.
+Morocco was packed full of the joys of travel.

 -